How does Jump Desktop Connect create a connection between computers?

 How do I allow Jump Desktop Connect to connect to your cloud infrastructure?

-turn.jumpdesktop.com PORTS: ALL, PROTOCOL TCP + UDP (Required for relayed connections)
+turn.jumpdesktop.com PORTS: ALL, PROTOCOL TCP + UDP (Required for indirect or relayed connections - if you have direct networking line of sight between devices you can ignore this)

 Important note: Our servers are behind load balancers and public IP addresses may change.